 There are two must-have items that every carry-on bag needs: A great face lotion and a hydrating mist.
 Pick a lotion that’s a little heavier than typical daytime moisturizer—you want something that can basically create a moisturizing barrier against the nasty bacteria that can get on your hands while traveling while also protect your complexion from dry air blowing in your face thanks to that annoying overhead fan.

-Periodically spritz your face with your mist of choice; we love Balance Mist by Moss Botanicals because of the oil-equalizing rose geranium and coriander.
+Periodically spritz your face with your mist of choice; we love Transform Mist by Moss Botanicals because of the wood, roots, and a lemony top note from Elemi, a member of the frankincense family.
 Make your own hydrating potion by adding a few drops of your favorite essential oil and a few drops of rosehip seed oil to distilled water.

 Embrace the “I woke up like this” look